Imperal Docs

 revenue_split_dev = 70 # explorer tier default; 80/85/95 at indie/studio/partner

-For each @chat.function, you set an integer token cost.
+For each @chat.function, you set an integer credit cost.
 Pricing maps to the base_price component; web-kernel adds platform_fee on top (model-tier-derived; zero for BYOLLM users).

 Effective user-side cost per call:

-Your earnings per call (at explorer tier 70%):
+Your earnings per call (at explorer tier 70% — computed on your base_price, never the platform_fee):

 Upgrade to indie/studio/partner for higher % — see Developer Tiers for break-even math.
 BYOLLM impact in detail: BYOLLM Pricing.